vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 - Allowing to record for longer periods of time
 - Uploading audio files
 - Download the processed audio
-- Trimming the recording to a smaller passage
+- Trimming the recording to a shorter passage

 If enough people complain about one of these things missing, I might still add it.
-Maybe the way to keep things simple would be adding a simple/advanced mode trigger, and hide the more complicated things under advanced mode.
+The way to keep things simple could be adding a simple/advanced mode trigger, hiding the more complicated things under advanced mode.

 # Code